prakhart111/logM/README.md

 ## Log Styling

 - Contains some default styling for the logs, based on the type.

+## Helper Functions

+- flush - To clear the logs batch (dev mode) and send the logs to the server (prod mode).
+- getBatchSize - To get the batch size for the logs.
+- getBatch - To get the batch of logs.
+- setIdLogM: To set the id for the logM instance. (maybe send userID here, that'll help in searching logs for a particular user.)

 ## Log Location (Line Number) Script